-VII.
-ENVIRONMENTAL, CLIMATE CHANGE & NATURAL DISASTER READINESS Official Statement Annual Report Interim Disclosure Comment on impact from any recent natural disaster on service area and discuss strategies for future events.
-X X Identify any EPA or Brownfields sites.
-X Disclose the potential impact of climate change on service area and pledged revenues.
-X Based on a risk assessment (i.e., vulnerability to natural disasters), describe changes to planning including long-term capital investment and risk management.
+ENVIRONMENTAL, CLIMATE CHANGE & NATURAL DISASTER READINESS, continued Official Statement Annual Report Interim Disclosure Based on a risk assessment (i.e., vulnerability to natural disasters), describe changes to planning including long-term capital investment and risk management.
+X X Describe any coordinated efforts to address natural disaster preparedness and remediation with other local, State, or federal governments.
 X X Describe plans for implementing flood mitigation strategies and other measures for long-term sustainability to address such things as rising sea levels and more intense and frequent storm events, if applicable.
-X Describe potential risks to service area from seismic activity or other natural disasters, and any mitigation measures.
+X X Describe potential risks to service area from seismic activity or other natural disasters, and any mitigation measures.
 X VIII.
 REGULATORY / OTHER ISSUES Official Statement Annual Report Interim Disclosure List any pending or potential federal/state/ local regulatory issues that may have a material impact on pledged revenues, such as higher fuel efficiency standards.
 Assess potential costs.
 X X List any pending or potential ballot measures that may have a material impact on amount of and/or collection of pledged revenues, such as a change in goods and services subject to a sales tax.
 Assess potential costs.
-X X
+X X IX.
+CYBER SECURITY Official Annual Interim Statement Report Disclosure

-IX.
-CYBER SECURITY Official Statement Annual Report Interim Disclosure Disclose steps taken to identify and protect against cyber threats.
-X Disclose any security breaches or other unauthorized access or actions, regulatory actions, litigation, investigations, and loss of revenue and other potential liability that may arise as a result.
+CYBER SECURITY, continued Official Statement Annual Report Interim Disclosure Disclose steps taken to identify and protect against cyber threats and describe any internal policies relating to cyber defense.
+X X Disclose any security breaches or other unauthorized access or actions, regulatory actions, litigation, investigations, and loss of revenue and other potential liability that may arise as a result.
 Describe Insurance policy coverage for cyber-attacks.
-X X
+X X X. TRUSTEE PROVISIONS Official Statement Annual Report Interim Disclosure Disclose whether the Trustee can be removed and/or replaced by investors without issuer or other parties' consent.
+X Describe any limits on the ability of investors to direct Trustee actions on a post-default basis.
+X XI.
+REMEDIES Official Statement Annual Report Interim Disclosure Disclose any limits on investors' ability to exercise remedies.
+X

-Copyright 2019 National Federation of Municipal Analysts.
+Copyright 2020 National Federation of Municipal Analysts.
 All Rights Reserved.